Val916/safeguarding/README.md

 __Section 5.
 Resourse Hub__
 - FAQ and Resource Hub: Easy-to-understand answers to common safeguarding questions, translated into multiple languages.

+Section Title: Helpful Downloads for Ukrainian Families 🎯 Purpose:
+To provide clear, offline-accessible materials that help Ukrainian refugees navigate life in the UK — from safeguarding and education to legal support and wellbeing.

 __Section Title: Support in Schools__

 To help Ukrainian refugee children feel safe, welcome, and supported in British schools—and equip educators with the tools they need to respond with empathy and awareness.